1987 Miami Hurricanes football team

-The 1987 Miami Hurricanes football team represented the University of Miami during the 1987 NCAA Division I-A football season.
-It was the Hurricanes' 62nd season of football.
-The Hurricanes were led by fourth-year head coach Jimmy Johnson and played their home games at the Orange Bowl.
-They finished the season 12–0 overall.
-They were invited to the Orange Bowl where they defeated Oklahoma, 20-14, to win the school's second national championship.
+The 1987 Miami Hurricanes football team represented the University of Miami as an independent during the 1987 NCAA Division I-A football season.
+It was the program's 62nd season of competition.
+Led by fourth-year head coach Jimmy Johnson, the Hurricanes compiled a perfect record of 12–0 overall with a victory in the Orange Bowl over Oklahoma, to win the program's second national championship.
+The team played home games at the Miami Orange Bowl in Miami.